appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 :::caution Sending Binary

-- **Manager** or **Operator** Distribution Profile permission can send to enterprise app store if user has Manager, Operator or Ext.
-Operator Enterprise App Store permission.
+- **Manager** or **Operator** Distribution Profile permission can send to Enterprise App Store if user has Manager or Operator Enterprise App Store permission.
-- **Manager** or **Operator** Distribution Profile permission can send to publish if user has Manager or Operator Publish Android and Manager or Operator iOS permission.
+- **Manager** or **Operator** Distribution Profile permission can send to Publish if user has Manager or Operator Publish Android and Manager or Operator iOS permission.
 - **Manager** or **Operator** Distribution Profile permission can resign binary if user has Manager or Viewer Signing Identity Management permission.

 :::